+The DSMC solver SMILE (Statistical Modeling in Low density Environment) is used for all calculations [16].
 In brief, the steps involved in setting up a case in SMILE involves the following.
-Generating the 3D DSMC surface mesh, assigning the surface properties, defining the Jet of Molecules, defining the Chemistry model and defining the data file.
+Generating the 3D DSMC surface mesh, assigning the surface properties, defining the jet of molecules, defining the chemistry model and the data file.
 More details have been provided in Ref.
 [16].

-A low temperature VHS water vapor molecular model with molecular mass 2.99e-26 Kg and a molecular diameter 3.9Å was used.
+A low-temperature VHS water vapor molecular model with molecular mass 2.99e-26 kg and a molecular diameter 3.9Å was used.
 Unit thermal and momentum accommodation coefficient were applied to the coils and the housing.
-To simulate the vapor condensation process, the panels on the coils were prescribed a unit sticking coefficient while the panels on the chamber were prescribed to 0.
+To simulate the vapor condensation process, the panels on the coils were assigned a unit sticking coefficient while the panels on the chamber were assigned to 0.
+A number of modifications to the gas-surface interaction procedure have been implemented to simulate the ice accretion process.
+These are described below.